krittin-ch/Intro-to-React-1/README.md

+# Intro-to-React-1

+This project is the introductio to React library and you can find the project [React 101](https://www.borntodev.com/2020/07/15/react-101/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).